 Fall Colors · Geological Significance · Lake

-This trail is a lengthy loop with no early cutbacks, so make sure you're prepared.
+This trail is a lengthy loop, so make sure you're prepared.
 In particular, the region is rocky and hilly and the sun goes down early in the winter.
 It's very easy to lose the light!
 The footing is uneven, although it's not particularly difficult, just a long loop.
 The eastern side of the loop is a little bit more difficult than the western side.

 Take South Loop Access

 from the parking lot to access this trail.
 Before you get to the South Loop